swisnl/json-api-server/README.md

 ### Optional middleware
 There are 3 optional middlewares:

-* inspect_content_type: Highly recommended.
+* inspect_content_type: Required.
 It ensures that the requests should be in json format.
 If it's in another format it throws a ContentTypeNotSupportedException.
 * route_permission_middleware: used to check if a user has permission to acces an API endpoint
 * configure-locale: used to configure the language for translating your responses.
 Also configurable by using the URL paramater ?lang={language}